Teams & Projects

 Setup

 Members who leave your GitHub Org lose access to GrooveOS on their next sign-in.
-You can also remove members manually from the team members list at any time.
+You can also remove or block members manually from the team members list at any time — see Blocking members.